Igreja de Santo Estêvão (Lisbon)

 Saint Stephen Church (Igreja de Santo Estêvão) is a church in Alfama district of Lisbon, Portugal.
 It is classified as a National Monument.

 History

 The Santo Estêvão Church of the 12th century was reconstructed in 1733 in Baroque style by the architect Manuel da Costa Negreiros.
-After being damaged by 1755 Lisbon earthquake, the church was renovated, and reopened to cult in 1773.
+After being damaged by 1755 Lisbon earthquake, the church was renovated, and reopened in 1773.
 It was classified as National Monument in 1918 according to the Decree № 5 046.

 Overview

 The church is in rectangular shape.
 Its facade is divided into 3 parts by pilasters.
 The central one was crowned by a triangular pediment, surmounted with a cross and framed with 2 towers.
 One of the towers was destroyed as the result of the earthquake.
-Interior part of the Church is composed of main altar with a stone altarpiece, a group of sculptures carved by Jose de Almeida, side altars, statuary, and the tiles of old sacristy.
+Interior part of the Church is composed of main altar with a stone altarpiece along with wood ornaments and gold leaf alter, a group of sculptures carved by Jose de Almeida, side altars, statuary, and the tiles of old sacristy.